 Minimizes Urinary Tract Infections

-This statistic is a measure of the percent of long-term care patients who had urinary tract infections.
-UTI's may be a sign of poor nursing care.
-Nevertheless, this statistic can be misleading for some nursing homes due to inconsistent reporting standards for these infections.
+This tells you the percent of long-term care patients who have experienced urinary tract infections.
+UTI's could be an indicator of a nursing home with worse hygiene protocols.
+However, this metric can be misleading for certain facilities due to inconsistent reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication